Leaderboard

 3 points

-For those of you interested and who like David Conn the journo, read his book - The Beautiful Game.
+31. For those of you interested and who like David Conn the journo, read his book - The Beautiful Game.
 It was what sparked my interest in football finances / football business.
 Simon Jordan's autobiography is very good too, and for those if you who think he’s a suntanned knobhead, you may change your mind.
 I did.
 Back to Conn, his explanation of David Dein (Arsenal) removing the 2.5% director dividend maximum partly led to Irving Scholar (Spurs) using the holding company method as a way of getting money out of football clubs and therefore it’s attractiveness to outside investors.
 The day of the local wealthy businessman owning his local club for a long term gain of small amounts was over.
 Enter Abramovic etc. Not all have been bad, appears the late Leicester owner was a good guy, but it has led to money finding itself a way out of football quicker than before and leaving debt and devastation in some cases behind.
 Don’t blame Sky for it all.
 That is too easy and unfair.
 They are part of the problem, but they aren’t the ones overspending.
-That’s the clubs / owners and decision makers like Dein before!!!3 points
+That’s the clubs / owners and decision makers like Dein before!!!

 3 points